rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

-# A First Taste of CN: Specification and Testing
+# A first taste of CN: specification and testing

 This section introduces the most basic features of CN: a notation for writing _specifications_ of C functions and a tool for _testing_ the behavior of the code against those specifications.

-## A First Specification
+## A first specification

 Suppose we are writing a function `min3`, which takes three `unsigned int` arguments.